 Steve Delchin is highly experienced in general litigation matters and concentrates on product liability, legal ethics, securities defense and intellectual property.
 He has a specific focus on appellate and Supreme Court practice.

-Prior to joining Squire Patton Boggs, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.
-Steve also interned with The Honorable John M. Manos at the US District Court for the Northern District of Ohio.
+Prior to joining the firm, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.

 Steve has become very well-known for his talents as a videographer.
-Steve has written, directed, and produced a series of innovative videos for Squire Patton Boggs that explore professional conduct issues confronting both inside and outside counsel.
-Online links to Steve’s videos can be found below.
+Over the last decade, he has written, directed and produced a series of innovative movies for the firm that explore professional conduct issues confronting both inside and outside counsel.
+Steve’s full-length Hollywood-style movie productions debut each December at the firm’s annual ethics program and routinely draw large numbers of attendees, including valued in-house counsel and friends of the firm.
+Steve’s programs also are webcast to numerous firm offices across the US.
+Online links to Steve’s movie productions can be found below.